DiscoverLeuven.com - An Introduction to Leuven, with pictures and videos.

 Discover Leuven

-The Catholic University of Leuven is ranked 71th in the world at QS Top Universities Rankings (2018), higher than any other university in Belgium.
+The Catholic University of Leuven is ranked 86th in the world at QS World University Rankings (2010), higher than any other university in Belgium.
 Founded in 1425 by Pope Martin V, the University is considered the oldest catholic university in the world, though its services were temporarily interrupted during French occupation at the end of the 18th century.
 For a long time, both a Dutch- (Flemish) and French-speaking section coexisted in Leuven, but the university was split in 1968, and Louvain-la-Neuve was established in the French speaking region of Belgium, south of Brussels.

 Leuven can be called a student city during the academic year, when the number of inhabitants increases by more than 20,000 students.
 This is reflected in the number of student cafes (bars), cheaper restaurants and eateries, the number of bicycles on the streets, bookshops etc.